soramame0518/echo_chamber_model/README.md

 # Echo Chamber Model
 This is a simulation code for echo chamber dynamics.
+Echo Demo, a simple version of this model is avaiable [here](https://haoopeng.github.io/echo-demo/).

 # Reference
 Kazutoshi Sasahara, Wen Chen, Hao Peng, Giovanni Luca Ciampaglia, Alessandro Flammini, and Filippo Menczer, On the Inevitability of Online Echo Chambers (in prep.)